Working from home: beyond the couch

 The schedule

-Our idea is this: test.
-Just as it sounds.
-The only way to know if we like something, if something really suits our needs is to test if it works.
-You may think you'll perform better if you get up at 7 a.m. but it turns out that getting up early is not your thing.
-It's all about you assessing your own needs for working from home, and based on that, adapting yourself.
+Our idea is the following: do tests.
+Just like that.
+The only way to know if we like something, if something really matches our needs is to test if it works.
+You may think that you are going to perform better if you get up at 7 but it turns out that getting up early is not your thing.
+It is about you yourself assessing what needs you have to work from home and based on that, you adapt.

 Breaks